Sir: Philippines

 Knights of Rizal (Orden de Caballeros de Rizál) is the sole order of knighthood of the Philippines currently constituted by legislative charter and recognized by the Orders, decorations, and medals of the Philippines.

 Knights are entitled to prefix Sir to their first names while their wives prefix Lady to their first names.
 These apply to both spoken and written forms of address.
 Knights may also append the relevant post-nominal of their rank to the end of their names: Knight of Rizal (KR), Knight Officer of Rizal (KOR), Knight Commander of Rizal (KCR), Knight Grand Officer of Rizal (KGOR) and Knight Grand Cross of Rizal (KGCR).
 Knighthood may be conferred to both citizens and noncitizens of the Philippines.
 All knighthoods are substantive and the honorific may be used by all knights of the Order.

-Notable members of the Order include King Juan Carlos I of Spain who was conferred a Knight Grand Cross of Rizal on 11 February 1998, Nobel Peace Prize winner and former US Secretary of State Sir Henry Kissinger, former Philippine President Sir Benigno Aquino III, and former Chief Justice of the Supreme Court of the Philippines and drafter of the 1987 Philippine constitution The Honorable Sir Hilario Davide, Jr.
+Notable members of the Order include King Juan Carlos I of Spain who was conferred a Knight Grand Cross of Rizal on 11 February 1998, Nobel Peace Prize winner and former US Secretary of State Sir Henry Kissinger, former Philippine President Sir Benigno Aquino III, and former Chief Justice of the Supreme Court of the Philippines and drafter of the 1987 Philippine constitution The Honourable Sir Hilario Davide, Jr.